gonzaparra/ESBL.github.io/team/index.md

 ## Current Members

-We are a group of diverse and enthusiastic scientists from different levels, nationalities and interests.
+We are a group of diverse and enthusiastic scientists from different levels, backgrounds and nationalities.

 If you're interested in joining our team , please reach out!